imixs/imixs-cloud/doc/SETUP.md

 # How to setup the Imixs-Cloud

-The following section describes the setup procedure of _Imixs-Cloud_ to run a kubernetes cluster into a productive environment for small and medium organisations.
+The following section describes the setup procedure of _Imixs-Cloud_ to run a kubernetes cluster into a productive environment for small and medium organizations.

-## Hostnames
+## The Cluster Nodes

+A _Imixs-Cloud_ consists of a minimum of two nodes.

+* The master node is the kubernetes api server
+* The worker nodes are serving the applications (pods).

+A node can be a virtual or a hardware node.
+All nodes are defined by unique fixed IP-addresses and DNS names.
+Only the manager-node need to be accessible through the Internet.

 To enable communication between your cluster nodes using short names, make sure that on each node the short host names a listed in the /etc/hosts with the public or private IP addresses.